Accessibility links

 Add a URL slug

-A URL slug is included in the URL for the content page.
+A URL slug is included in the URL for the article page.
 Creating a URL slug improves usability and SEO (Search Engine Optimization).

 Create a URL slug via General > URL slug.